12 Top-Rated Things to Do in Idaho Falls, ID

 3. Idaho Falls Zoo at Tautphaus Park

-One of the oldest and largest parks in Idaho Falls, Tautphaus Park is packed with family attractions.
-Abundant trees and green space define much of the park, as do baseball diamonds; picnic shelters; and the Funland Amusement Park, complete with waterslides and carnival rides.
+Tautphaus Park is one of the oldest and largest parks in Idaho Falls and is packed with family attractions.
+Alongside the abundant trees and green space throughout the park, it also features baseball diamonds and picnic shelters.
+Funland Amusement Park is also on-site, complete with waterslides and miniature carnival rides.

 Address: 2725 Carnival Way, Idaho Falls, Idaho